LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 **Key Findings:**
 - Era-adjustment methodology eliminates statistical inflation bias (total offensive yards +6.84%, passing TDs +17% from 2000-2024)
-- Ridge logistic regression analysis¹ reveals volume production leads evaluation only slighty, with total yards showing the highest coefficient (β = 0.236), followed closely by team win percentage (β = 0.219), showing the team dominant decision frame for contract decisions
+- Ridge regression analysis¹ reveals volume production metrics slightly outperform team-dependent and efficiency metrics, with total yards showing the highest coefficient (β = 0.175), followed closely by touchdown production (β = 0.162) and team win percentage (β = 0.152)
-- Rushing success rate emerges as a dominant quarterback-specific predictor (β = 0.203), achieving near-parity with touchdown production and substantially outperforming traditional efficiency metrics, confirming the paradigm shift toward dual-threat evaluation
+- All predictors cluster within a relatively narrow range (β = 0.109 to 0.175) due to high multicollinearity between quarterback statistics.
+This necessitates selecting representative metrics from each category—total yards (volume) and ANY/A (efficiency)—to enable clear interpretation of organizational priorities in subsequent trajectory analysis
 - Total yards (volume) and ANY/A (efficiency) selected as primary metrics for trajectory modeling in subsequent articles, balancing predictive power with cross-era applicability

 ## Dataset and Methodology